tsargp

 tsargp hello ... # test the hello command

-By convention, we keep command-line options separate from the main script which uses them.
-Assuming your application name is cli, here's a possible folder structure for the related source code:
+For best modularity, you should keep command-line options separate from the main script.
+Below is a possible folder structure for the related source code:

 • lib